There are 7 steps to claim Youth Allowance. Before you start, check if you can get it.

-You’ll see an estimated date of completion for your claim in your online account.
-We aim to have all claims completed by this date however, in busy periods, it may take a little longer.
+- see an estimated date of completion for your claim - from your homepage, click on More details - we aim to have all claims completed by this date however, in busy periods, it may take a little longer

-If your circumstances change after you submit your claim, let us know by phoning or visiting us at a service centre.
+If your circumstances change after you submit your claim, call or visit us at a service centre to let us know.

 - when your payment starts

 - how much you'll get

 If we need more information we’ll add a new task to your claim’s Task list and notify you.
 You can access your Task list in your Centrelink online account through myGov or the Express Plus Centrelink mobile app.